werdnakof/MyProgrammingNotes/src/interview_notes/java.md

 [another link](https://softwareengineering.stackexchange.com/questions/286712/compilation-to-bytecode-vs-machine-code)

-    The JVM (Java Virtual Machine) has an instruction set just like a real machine.
+    The JVM has an instruction set just like a real machine.

-    The name given to this instruction set is Java Bytecode. (described in the Java Virtual Machine Specification.)
+    The name of instruction set is Java Bytecode. (described in the Java Virtual Machine Specification.)

     Other languages are translated into a bytecode before execution, for example ruby and python.
     Java's bytecode is at a fairly low level while python's is much more high level.